FrankCCCCC/Taboola_test/Test/README.md

 The code is under the folder `javaQ2`.
 You can run the program with `java ./javaQ2/q2.java`

-Or pull docker image from Docker Hub with `docker push shcsdocker/java-q2`
+Or pull docker image from Docker Hub with `docker pull shcsdocker/java-q2`

 Then run the container with `docker run -it java-q2`